rockstor/rockstor-doc/howtos/oem-guide.rst

 3. All pre-installs/re-distributions will involve only our `downloadable <https://rockstor.com/dls.html>`_ installer images.
 And then only when said installers include Stable Release Candidate 10 or later status 'rockstor' packages.
-With Stable release status (non RC) strongly preferred: when available.
+With Stable release status (non RC) strongly preferred, if available.

 .. warning::